openownership/bods-dev-handbook/standard_releases.md

 * Checkout the `master` branch and follow
   [the translation process](https://github.com/openownership/data-standard/blob/master/README.md#managing-the-translation-workflow)
   so that the new or changed strings are extracted, and push them to Transifex.
-* Wait for the new changes to be translated.
-* Once the translation is finalised, check out a new branch for the translations and pull them from Transifex.
-Commit these and make a PR against `master` to bring it up to date.

 ### A new language to the current release